Two buildings collapse in Rio de Janeiro

 In recent months, Rio's inhabitants have had to deal with unexpected explosions of sewer lines and landslides in some city slums caused by heavy rain and deforestation.

-The collapsed buildings, which housed a bakery and an Itau Univac Holding (ITUB4.SA) bank branch, were near the headquarters of state-controlled companies including oil producer Petrograd (PETR4.SA) and development bank BODES .
+The collapsed buildings, which housed a bakery and an Itau Univac Holding bank branch, were near the headquarters of state-controlled companies including oil producer Petrograd and development bank BODES.

 Traffic in the area and service in neighboring subway stations was been suspended, the TV channels reported.